By Allison Guttmann, MD

 Peer Reviewed

 Obstructive sleep apnea (OSA) is an increasingly prevalent disorder that has well described associations with cardiovascular disease.
-OSA affects approximately 20–30% of males and 10–15% of females in North …
+OSA affects approximately 20–30% of males and 10–15% of females in …

 By Rebecca Lazarus, MD